CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Method

 \subsection{Architecture}

-We finetune from a state-of-the-art image-to-video (I2V) generative model, Wan 2.1 (14B).
-It consists of a spatio-temporal VAE and a DiT-based diffusion model.
-The condition inputs to the base model are a query image, which is concatenated to randomly initialized Gaussian noise, and a prompt, which is passed through a text encoder followed by cross attention blocks.
+We finetune from a state-of-the-art image-to-video (I2V) generative model, Wan 2.1 (14B) \citep{wan2025}.
+It consists of a spatio-temporal VAE and a diffusion transformer (DiT).
 We refer readers to the original paper for details.

 Our goal is to condition the model on a first image that initializes the scene, a defined trajectory, and geo-registered data in the form of video frames along the defined trajectory.
 We visualize our architecture in \cref{fig:arch}.